HackIllinois/api/documentation/docs/reference/services/Profile.md

 POST /profile/favorite/remove/
 -------------------------
-Removes a profile from the specified user's favorite list, and returns the updated list of favorite profiles.
+Removes the specified profile from the current user's favorite list, and returns the updated list of favorite profiles.

 Request format:
 ```